hrl-112/CTTC-Internship/README.md

 # CTTC-Internship
-This repository will contain all the stuff that has been done during the stay in CTTC from the 3rd of July to the 16th of August
+This repository will contain all the stuff that has been done during the stay in CTTC from the 3rd of July to the 16th of August.
+There are different folders you will find in this repository:

+## Docs
+Here is where

+# Miscellaneous
+In this section

+## Pictures-Videos
+In this simple folder is stored all the pictures/videos that were taken/recorded during the stay.
+We can find from photographs of the materials used or the distribution of them to start working to outputs of the different projects or scripts

+## Projects

+## Scripts

+Considering all the abeforementioned, you will find all the materials necessary in order to replicate all what has been done

 ## Hardware used